aleksnyder/aleksnyder.net/content/works/bdm-enterprises/index.md

 ---
 title: BDM Enterprises
 description: Project page for BDM Enterprises.
 A static site built with plain ol' HTML, CSS, and a dash of JavaScript.
+contribution: "<p>I designed and built the BDM Enterprises site from scratch using plain ol' HTML,CSS, and JavaScript.</p>"
+projectBrief: Early in 2015, I was approached by BDM Enterprises LLC. to build a website for them.
+Their goal was to attract new customers in Central Maryland.
+I was tasked by BDM to build a website which was simple, responsive, and easy to use.
 date: "2019-05-02T19:47:09+02:00"
 jobDate: 2019
 techs: [HTML, CSS]